Infections - Cornea & Conjunctiva

 - Preventing the spread of the infection

-- Early attention by an ophthalmologist or optometrist to any eye infection might possibly prevent the ulceration and further injury to the cornea.
+- Early attention by an ophthalmologist or optometrist to any eye infection could prevent the ulceration and further injury to the cornea.
 An untreated corneal ulcer can permanently damage the cornea.
-It might possibly also perforate the eye, resulting in a spread of infection, increasing the risk of permanent visual impairment.
+It could also perforate the eye, resulting in a spread of infection, increasing the risk of permanent visual impairment.

 - Treatment